Illumina/Isaac3/src/markdown/manual.md

                                                  This is the default behavior.
                                                    - <file path>     : use <file path> as sample sheet for the flowcell.
-    --scatter-repeats arg (=0)                   When set, extra care will be taken to scatter pairs aligning to repeats across the repeat locations
+    --scatter-repeats arg (=1)                   When set, extra care will be taken to scatter pairs aligning to repeats across the repeat locations
-    --seed-base-quality-min arg (=10)            Miminum base quality for the seed to be used in alignment candidate search.
+    --seed-base-quality-min arg (=10)            Minimum base quality for the seed to be used in alignment candidate search.
     --seed-length arg (=16)                      Length of the seed in bases.
 Only 16 is allowed.
 Longer seeds reduce sensitivity on noisy data but improve repeat resolution.